TannerPerrien/meethue.co/_guides/bloom-vs-iris.md

 ### Multiple Models

 A little research may leave you utterly confused over which Bloom or Iris is right for you.
-It turns out that philips showcases many different models.
-Some are black while others are white.
-Thankfully these can be broken down into two major categories: one that requires the [Hue Bridge][bridge] to function and one that does not.
+Philips' lineup of different models can be broken down into two major categories: one that requires the [Hue Bridge][bridge] to function and one that does not.

-The "[Friends of Hue][friends-of-hue]" labeled lights **do** integrate with your Hue Bridge and and the rest of your Hue system and are controlled with your phone via the Hue mobile app.
+The "[Friends of Hue][friends-of-hue]" labeled lights **do** integrate with your Hue Bridge along with the rest of your Hue system and are controlled with your phone via the Hue mobile app.

 The "[Living Colors][living-colors]" labeled lights **do not** integrate with the Hue ecosystem and are operated independently with a battery powered remote (included) rather than your phone.